molily/molily.de/_posts/2019-02-03-testing-angular.md

 The single Service instance is shared among Components and other application parts.
 Therefore, a Service is used when Components that are not parent and child need to communicate with each other and exchange data.

 “Service” is an umbrella term for any object that serves a specific purpose and is injected as a dependency.
 Technically, Services have little in common.
-There a no rules regarding the structure or behavior of a Service.
+There are no rules regarding the structure or behavior of a Service.

 Typically, Services are classes, but not necessarily.
 While Modules, Components and Directives are marked with respective decorators – `@Module`, `@Component`, `@Directive` –, Services are marked with the generic `@Injectable`.